dolphindb/Tutorials_EN/ha_cluster_deployment.md

 ## 3. High availability of controller nodes

 Metadata is stored at controller nodes.
 If metadata is corrupted, the database cannot be accessed even if all data nodes work fine.
 We can deploy multiple controller nodes in a cluster to ensure that metadata service is uninterrupted if one or more controller nodes become unavailable.
 All controller nodes in a cluster form a Raft group.
 One controller node is the leader and the rest controller nodes are the followers.
 Metadata on the leader and on the followers maintains strong consistency.
 Data nodes can only interact with the leader.
 If the leader is not available, a new leader is immediately elected to provide the metadata service.
 The Raft group can tolerate less than half of the controller nodes become unavailable.
 For examples, a cluster with 3 controller nodes can tolerate 1 unavailable controller node; a cluster with 5 controller nodes can tolerate 2 unavailable controller nodes.
-To enable high availability for controller nodes, the number of controller nodes is at least 3, and we must set 'dfsReplicationFactor' to be greater than 1.
+To enable high availability for controller nodes, the number of controller nodes is at least 3, and we must set the configuration parameter 'dfsReplicationFactor' to be greater than 1.

 The following example explains how to enable high availability of controller nodes for an existing cluster.
 Assume the controller node is on machine P1.
 Now we add a controller nodes on P2 and another controller node on P3.
 Their intranet IP addresses are: